MA, Child and Adolescent Development

-- By March 20, 2022, submit three letters of recommendation from current or former professors and/or employers from within the past 5 years who can describe your ability to successfully pursue an advanced academic degree.
+- By April 20, 2024 (or by February 20, 2024 for early decision), submit at least two letters of recommendation from current or former professors and/or employers from within the past 5 years who can describe your ability to successfully pursue an advanced academic degree.

 - In order for a letter to be uploaded, the letter must meet the following requirements: